isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

 Rather amazingly, string builders exploit a monoid homomorphism in order to improve the asymptotics of producing large lists.
-Since we'd like to eventually build a list, we should be looking for a monoid homomorphism *into* `def:++-[]`.
+Since we'd like to eventually build a list, it *seems* like we should be looking for a monoid homomorphism into `def:++-[]`.
+However, this thought is misleading.
+Recall that homomorphisms preserve relevant structure, and the relevant structure we'd like to preserve is the way that lists behave when you concatenate them.
+Thus we are looking for a monoid homomorphism *out* of `def:++-[]`!
+The intuition here is that the homomorphism proves that one structure can be *embedded* into another.

-The key insight here is that the domain of our homomorphism should be some object that supports constant-time, right-associative "concatenation."
+Therefore, the key insight is that the codomain of our homomorphism should be some object that supports constant-time, right-associative "concatenation."
 Such a thing is necessarily fast to build, and its right-associativity ensures that building the eventual list will avoid the pathological $O(n^2)$ case.

 Thus our goal is refined to finding a constant-time, right-associative monoid.